NHSDigital/nia-patient-switching-standard-adaptor/gp2gp-translator/src/nonFunctionalTest/TestPlans/PS_NF_STR_3/README.md

 #### Can the system process 20 batches of 12 messages submitted in parallel using 3 threads/instances?

+Please note that at present this test will only run on a local test environment due to the requirement to spin up extra instances of the GP2GP adaptor.

 ### Preparing Tests

 * Ensure that the docker (in the root of the project) folder contains a valid vars.sh.